mpizenberg/elm-cardano/examples/fee-provider/README.md

 2. When the main app asks the other one to sign the prepared transaction

 This communication via ports is a good simulation of how the main app would communicate to a backend server.
-But here the advantage is that all this all happens in the frontend so it’s easier to set up.
+But here the advantage is that all this happens in the frontend so it’s easier to set up.

 ```sh
 # Build the frontend and start a static server